-An SHSM allows students to customize their high school experience to fit career interests.
-Offered in grade 11 and 12, an SHSM allows students to receive a specialized high school diploma that is recognized in various economic sectors in all four pathways.
+An SHSM allows students to customize their secondary school experience to fit career interests.

+Offered in Grade 11 and 12, an SHSM allows students to receive a specialized secondary school diploma that is recognized in various economic sectors in all four pathways.